jblairpdx/GIScience_I/labs/lab_5.md

 1. Open the attribute layer for the lots in the tsunami evacuation zone.
 2. Find the "impval" field; right-click on the field name and choose `Statistics`.
-3. Write down the values mentioned above for answering questions 1 & 2.
+3. Write down the values mentioned above; you will need them later.

-##TODO: FINISH FROM HERE.

 ##### Locate potential properties to site a tsunami relief center on.